orggue/adidas-zaragoza/advanced-kubernetes/02_resources.md

 ### What if my node runs out of memory?

-With Guaranteed resources you are not in major danger of causing an OOM event on your node
+With Guaranteed resources you are not in major danger of causing an OOM event on your node.

-If any individual container consumes more than their specified limit, it will be killed
+If any individual container consumes more than their specified limit, it will be killed.

 ----

 With BestEffort and Burstable resources it is possible that a container will request more memory than what is actually available on the node.

 If this happens:
 * the system will attempt to prioritize the containers that are killed based on their quality of service.
 * This is done by using the OOMScoreAdjust feature in the Linux kernel
 * Processes with lower values are preserved in favor of processes with higher values.
 * The system daemons (kubelet, kube-proxy, docker) all run with low OOMScoreAdjust values.

 ----

-Containers with Guaranteed memory are given a lower value than Burstable containers which has a lower value than BestEffort containers.
-As a consequence, containers with BestEffort should be killed before the other tier
+Containers with Guaranteed memory are given a lower value than Burstable containers which have a lower value than BestEffort containers.
+As a consequence, containers with BestEffort should be killed before the other tier.

 ----

 ### Example

-Dpn't do that on your minikube.
-It will crash the VM
+Don't do this on your minikube.
+It will crash the VM!

 ```
 kubectl run mem-guaranteed --image=derekwaynecarr/memhog --replicas=2 \